Donwulff/shell_gpt/README.md

 ```
 By default, ShellGPT uses OpenAI's API and GPT-4 model.
 You'll need an API key, you can generate one [here](https://beta.openai.com/account/api-keys).
 You will be prompted for your key which will then be stored in `~/.config/shell_gpt/sgptrc` (or `.sgptrc` for backwards compatibility).
 A system-wide configuration file located at `/etc/shell_gpt/sgptrc` is also supported, and any settings in the user file override the system defaults.
 OpenAI API is not free of charge, please refer to the [OpenAI pricing](https://openai.com/pricing) for more information.

+If the configured model is unavailable, or you run `sgpt` with `--model ask`, ShellGPT queries the OpenAI models endpoint and lets you choose an available model.
+The chosen model is stored as your new default.

 > [!TIP]
 > Alternatively, you can use locally hosted open source models which are available for free.
 To use local models, you will need to run your own LLM backend server such as [Ollama](https://github.com/ollama/ollama).
 To set up ShellGPT with Ollama, please follow this comprehensive [guide](https://github.com/TheR1D/shell_gpt/wiki/Ollama).
 >